 August to early October also has fewer visitors but there’s the chance of getting caught in a rain but this is rarely a dealbreaker for many tourists.
 Prices are also lower during this period due to the fewer visitors.

 December to February is the peak period as Brazilians and Argentinians take their annual leave during this period.
 Add international visitors and the falls are overflowing with visitors.
-The Iguaza falls are also at their highest levels during this period so you can see them in all their glory.
+The Iguazu Falls are also at their highest levels during this period so you can see them in all their glory.

 Best Time For Maximum Water Flow